 What Does P0443 Mean?

 The evaporative control (EVAP) system in your engine repurposes the fuel that escapes from your tank.
-By redirecting the outgoing airflow back into the system, fewer emissions are able to escape into the atmosphere.
+By redirecting the outgoing airflow back into the system, fewer emissions can escape into the atmosphere.

-While P0443 is a generic powertrain code, and therefore applicable to any OBD2 vehicle, the repair steps can vary between makes and models.
+While P0443 is a generic powertrain code applicable to any OBD2 vehicle, the repair steps can vary between makes and models.
 You should check your vehicle manual before starting in on your diagnosis.

 What Are The Symptoms Of the P0443 Code?